Why Trading Grok X-Sentiment Signals Is Set Up to Lose

 | Downstream blind spot | Real coordination happens in private Telegram/Discord | No — the X layer cannot see it, period |

-7. How We Use Grok Now #
+7. Flip How You Use Grok #

 Old usage: sentiment rising → buy.